Xerjoff Alexandria II perfume review, first published in Cafleurebon

 New frame: It’s still crisp early morning, the sun dries the rain from the damp forest floor.
 She awakes, her auburn hair entangled in the roots of the trees and the almost withered bedspread of flowers.
 “Who am I”, she asks, holding close the red veil that covered her.
 She touches her face and remembers, but not QUITE everything.

-Not long after, the dawn comes, the sun dries the rain from damp woods surrounding the ogre.
-He rises and suddenly turns into the king.
-Zoom to the next sequence of the scent, here comes the mighty king of Strongcliff, draped in rich, burgundy velvet, royally pouting all epicurean-ly ennui-ed amidst the ball.
-The silver platters filled to the brim with vanilla custards, the plateaus hurting from the weight of the overly riped juicy fruits are suddenly forgotten, as she, the veiled one, enters the room and the music begins.
-The king, transfixed and enchanted like a fly caught in a web of magic amber forgets to breathe.
-Her perfume fills the room, making the air dance with every move of her veiny arms and every sway of her hips- the sweet smell of saffron, of forgotten spices worth ten times their weight in blood.
-You could care less that tomorrow morning she will turn into a witch, a dragon or she will eat your heart out, literally.
+Next frame: here comes the mighty king of Strongcliff, draped in velvet and lace, royally pouting, all epicurean-lyennui-ed amidst the ball.
+The silver platters filled to the brim with vanilla custards, the bowls hurting from the weight of the overly riped fruits are suddenly forgotten, as she, the veiled one, enters the room.
+Her perfume fills the room, making the air dance with every reptilian move of her arms and every sway of her hips.
+The king, transfixed, forgets to breathe.
+He could care less if tomorrow morning she will turn into a witch, a dragon or if she will eat his heart out, literally.
 It’s worth it.
+ALMOST.

 And at the next frame of smell, the tale will change.
-I think I need more of this in my life, asap.
+Alexandria is a real baroque fragrant tale, with rapid movements between its layers, with a Fellinesque sense of realism and hyperbole embedded in its proportions, with lavish nuances and fluid life and presence on your skin.
+I think I need more of this in my life, ASAP.

 Alexandria II by Xerjoff was launched in 2012, as a part of the Oud Collection and the nose is Chris Maurice.